owengage/fastnbt/README.md

 FastAnvil allows rendering maps of worlds, and a [`Region`](https://docs.rs/fastanvil/latest/fastanvil/struct.Region.html) for using the Region file format.
-Includes partial support for 1.12 worlds.
+Supports 1.20 down to 1.13 inclusive, and slightly flaky support for 1.12.

 An in-browser Rust-to-WASM powered Minecraft map renderer demo is below.
-Supports 1.19 down to 1.15 inclusive.

 # Demos